How to Choose the Right 3PL Company | Cahoot

 • Network not large enough to efficiently cover all Americans with two day shipping

-• Don’t work with small and medium size products
+• Not ideal for small and medium size products

 • Prefer DTC sellers and sometimes turn away marketplace-focused sellers